peak8/rhubarb-pi/DOCKER-COMPOSE-SERVICE.md

             //    WAIT_HOSTS: core-server:6769
     ```

-    For a copy of the docker-compose.yaml configured on the rhubarb pi, see the respective repository for the core-server app deployed on the system.
+    Additional services may be added as the application requires.
+Details for these additional applications shall be specified in the core-server app repository deployed on the system.

 &nbsp;